kaminiwalunj/mslearn-fabric/Instructions/Labs/05-dataflows-gen2-v2.md

 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Summary
+## Review

-In this exercise, you have created a lakehouse and a Dataflows (Gen2) to ingest, transform, and standardize data.
+In this lab you have completed the following tasks:

+ - Set up a workspace.
+ - Create a lakehouse.
+ - Develop a Dataflow (Gen2) for data ingestion and specify a data destination.
+ - Integrate the Dataflow into a pipeline.